Texas Paycheck Calculator — $0 State Tax, Maximum Take-Home Pay

 1. Maximize Your 401(k) Contributions

-Every dollar you put into a traditional 401(k) reduces your federal taxable income.
-If you earn $100,000 and contribute $10,000 to your 401(k), you are only taxed on $90,000.
+Every dollar you put into a traditional 401(k) reduces your federal taxable income directly.
+If you earn $100,000 and contribute $10,000, you are only taxed on $90,000.

-The savings add up fast.
-A $10,000 401(k) contribution saves you $2,200 in federal tax (22 percent bracket).
-Your paycheck only drops by about $7,800, but you keep $10,000 saved for retirement.
+A $10,000 contribution saves you $2,200 in federal tax if you are in the 22 percent bracket.
+Your paycheck drops by only $7,800 — but you keep $10,000 growing for retirement.

 2. Use an HSA (Health Savings Account)